Cinema of the United States: Relationship with the military

+Sexual abuse scandals

 Global Hollywood

 Political economy of communication researchers have long focused on the international or global presence, power, profitability and popularity of Hollywood films.
-Books on global Hollywood by Toby Miller and Richard Maxwell, Janet Wasko and Mary Erickson, Kerry Segrave, John Trumpbour and Tanner Mirrlees examine the international political economy of Hollywood's power.
+Books on global Hollywood by Toby Miller and Richard Maxwell, Janet Wasko and Mary Erickson, Kerry Segrave, John Trump Bour and Tanner Mirles examine the international political economy of Hollywood's power.

-According to Tanner Mirrlees, Hollywood relies on four capitalist strategies "to attract and integrate non-US film producers, exhibitors and audiences into its ambit: ownership, cross-border productions with subordinate service providers, content licensing deals with exhibitors, and blockbusters designed to travel the globe."
+According to Tanner Mirles, Hollywood relies on four capitalist strategies "to attract and integrate non-US film producers, exhibitors and audiences into its ambit: ownership, cross-border productions with subordinate service providers, content licensing deals with exhibitors, and blockbusters designed to travel the globe."

 In 1912, American film companies were largely immersed in the competition for the domestic market.
 It was difficult to satisfy the huge demand for films created by the nickelodeon boom.
 Motion Picture Patents Company members such as Edison Studios, also sought to limit competition from French, Italian, and other imported films.
 Exporting films, then, became lucrative to these companies.
 Vitagraph Studios was the first American company to open its own distribution offices in Europe, establishing a branch in London in 1906, and a second branch in Paris shortly after.

 Other American companies were moving into foreign markets as well, and American distribution abroad continued to expand until the mid-1920s.
 Originally, a majority of companies sold their films indirectly.
 However, since they were inexperienced in overseas trading, they simply sold the foreign rights to their films to foreign distribution firms or export agents.
 Gradually, London became a center for the international circulation of US films.